tmobile/casquatch/README.md

 ```

 ## Release Notes
+### 1.4-SNAPSHOT - TBD
+* Full rewrite of generator to switch from web to command line
 ### 1.3-RELEASE - 09/17/2018
 * Added SSL Support
 * Added CassandraDriver-EE as a simple wrapper to inject the licensed driver.